dodevops/cloudcontrol/README.md

 * USE_packages: Enable this feature
 * DEBUG_packages: Debug this feature
 * Environment PACKAGES: A whitespace separated list of packages to install.
-The packages will be installed with the flavour&#x27;s default package manager.
+The packages will be installed with the flavour's default package manager.

 ### packer